Jeanne Assam: 'It was me, the gunman, and God'

 On December 9, 2007 a 24-year-old gunman named Matthew Murray launched a brutal assault on the parishioners of the New Life Church in Colorado Springs (Colo.) that left two innocent victims dead.
-Had it not been for the quick actions of a former police officer from Minnesota named Jeanne Assam, that number could easily have been much, much higher.
+Had it not been for the quick actions of an off-duty police officer named Jeanne Assam, that number could easily have been much, much higher.
 Assam explains in a new video segment produced by the PoliceOne Video Team for the PoliceOne Academy that she very nearly decided to not go to church that day.
 However, on the morning of the shooting, she saw a headline on her computer indicating that two young people were murdered at a training center for Christian missionaries some 70 miles away in the Denver suburb of Arvada.
 The headline shook her.

 “I just got instant chills,” Assam said in the new PoliceOne video.
 “I just knew he was going to come to New Life Church.
 So I called the director and I asked him, did you hear about this shooting in Arvada and he said, ‘Yes.’
 I said, ‘I’m coming in’.”

 Shortly before one o’clock in the afternoon, the first of at least two smoke ‘grenades’ went off outside the building.
 Soon after the second one went off, Assam heard a “muffled ‘pop, pop, pop’ coming from the East Hallway,” which runs the entire length of the massive structure.

 “As I’m making my way to the beginning of the East Hallway, these loud thundering cracks of a high powered rifle just start ringing out,” Assam told PoliceOne.

 She said also that she initially thought the gunman was inside the church, but he was not — not yet.
 When Assam and another security guard spotted Murray in the main doorway, he was firing into the 100-yard-long hallway crowded with churchgoers.

 Running to the Gunfire